Skip to navigation menu Skip to content

 Learn more about craniosynostosis research at Seattle Children’s.

-Research on Undersized Jaws and Ears (Craniofacial Microsomia and Microtia)
+Research for Children and Families of Children with Undersized Jaws and Ears (Craniofacial Microsomia and Microtia)

-Our researchers are studying craniofacial microsomia (CFM) and microtia (small, abnormally shaped ears).
+Our researchers are studying craniofacial microsomia (CFM) and microtia (small, atypically shaped ears).

 We work to: